suryajeetlondhe/flutter_interview_questions/README.md

 ✅ dispose() – For cleanup

 ---

-17) What are StatefulWidget Lifecycle methods.
+17.What are StatefulWidget Lifecycle methods.
 Explain briefly.
+---
 StatelessWidget Lifecycle in Flutter
     A StatelessWidget is immutable, meaning it does not change after being built.
 Since it has no internal state, it has a very simple lifecycle.

 Lifecycle Method of StatelessWidget
 1️⃣ build()